-The following components are required to complete the admissions process:
+The following components comprise the admissions process:

-1. Admissions Interview
+1. Admissions Appointment (optional)

-In the admissions interview, candidates are able to assess their fit with the LFGSM graduate degree program prior to completing their admissions documentation.
-The interview is helpful in assessing the candidate's professional and academic qualifications, in addition to qualities such as commitment, motivation, maturity, and professionalism.
-Interviews are tailored to the individual, and designed to learn more about the candidate in the context of a conversation.
-The interview is also used as a tool to stress the LFGSM collaborative learning environment and to help ensure a good institutional fit.
+The admissions appointment, often the first step in the admissions process, is designed to assess the candidate's fit with the LFGSM degree program.
+The appointment includes review of the candidate's professional and academic qualifications, as well as commitment, motivation, maturity, and professionalism.
+Appointments, which are tailored to the individual, stress the LFGSM collaborative learning environment and help ensure a good institutional fit.

 The Admissions Committee may request a second-level review for candidates who show potential to succeed in the graduate degree program, but have an area of concern.
-The second-level review is an additional conversation with the Senior Director of Admissions or the Director of Faculty and Degree Programs.
-The second-level review is intended to assess the area of concern within the candidate's file and evaluate the candidate's overall ability to succeed in the graduate degree program.
+The second-level review is an additional conversation with the Chief Academic Officer or the Director of Faculty and Degree Programs.

-Interviews may be conducted in person or virtually.
-After the interview, an Admissions Representative will help the candidate continue his/her application process.
-To schedule an interview, email the Admissions Office at Admisslf@lfgsm.edu.
+Appointments may be conducted in person or virtually.
+After the appointment, an Admissions Representative will help the candidate continue his/her application process.
+To schedule an appointment, email the Admissions Office at Admisslf@lfgsm.edu.